proxierdima/posthuman-source-data/agoric/instalation-guide.md

-# Agoric Node Setup Guide with Posthuman State-Sync
+# Agoric Node Setup Guide and POSTHUMAN State Sync

 This guide outlines how to set up an Agoric node on the `agoric-3` chain using `agoric-upgrade-18`.
 It incorporates the use of the Posthuman state-sync server or snapshot service for efficient setup.